JensVA/course-linux-essentials/docs/b-managing-linux-systems/01-package-managers/README.md

 Nmap done: 1 IP address (1 host up) scanned in 2.30 seconds
 ```

+The SSH service is running on this machine.

 ### ❌ NodeJS

 *Install `snap` using `apt`.
 Next use `snap` to install `nodejs`.*